Kirk Chambers: College career

 Chambers started all 45 games in which he played for Stanford University.

 Professional career

 Cleveland Browns

-Chambers was drafted in the sixth round of the 2004 NFL Draft by the Cleveland Browns.
+Chambers was drafted 176th overall in the sixth round of the 2004 NFL draft by the Cleveland Browns.
 He spent two seasons with the team, appearing in 21 games with no starts.

 Buffalo Bills

 After spending the 2006 season out of football, Chambers signed a free-agent contract with the Buffalo Bills on January 25, 2007.
 He played in all 32 games for the team over the following two season, starting five.

 Chambers re-signed with the Bills in March 2009.
 He was released during final cuts on September 5, only to be re-signed three days later after offensive tackle Langston Walker was released.
 He was again released during the final cuts on September 4, 2010.

 Cincinnati Bengals

 He was signed by the Cincinnati Bengals on November 16, 2010.

 Detroit Lions

 On August 11, 2011, Chambers signed with the Detroit Lions.
 Chambers was released from the Lions on the final day of cuts.